WFLI-TV: History

 On March 7, 2006, WFLI was announced as Chattanooga's CW affiliate at the network's launch on September 18 in the wake of the merger of The WB and UPN into The CW.
-Meanwhile, WDSI launched a new second digital subchannel to serve as the area's MyNetworkTV affiliate beginning September 5.
+Meanwhile, WDSI-TV launched a new second digital subchannel to serve as the area's MyNetworkTV affiliate beginning September 5.
 On November 26, 2007, Meredith announced the sale of WFLI to MPS Media which closed April 1, 2008.
-Shortly thereafter, New Age Media (owner of WDSI) began operation of the station through an LMA.
+Shortly thereafter, New Age Media (owner of WDSI) began operation of the station through a local marketing agreement.
 On May 23, 2011, WFLI signed on a new third digital subchannel of its own to offer MeTV.

 Sinclair Broadcast Group purchased the non-license assets of WFLI-TV and WDSI-TV from New Age Media for $1.25 million in September 2015 and began operating them under a master services agreement.

 On July 28, 2021, the FCC issued a Forfeiture Order stemming from a lawsuit against MPS Media.
 The lawsuit, filed by AT&T, alleged that MPS Media failed to negotiate for retransmission consent in good faith for the stations.
 Owners of other Sinclair-managed stations, such as Deerfield Media, were also named in the lawsuit.
 MPS was ordered to pay a fine of $512,288.

+On November 18, 2025, Sinclair announced that it would acquire full ownership of WFLI, creating a legal duopoly with WTVC.
+The sale was completed on December 31.